 Representative Cecil Bell filed the Texas Sovereignty Act in the 87th Texas Legislative Session in the Texas House on January 20, 2021.
 The bill number is HB 1215.

 Representative Bell has filed this bill in the two previous Texas legislative sessions.
 In 2019, it was HB 1347, and om 2017, it was HB 2338.
 In 2017, Senator Brandon Creighton filed it in the Texas Senate as SB 2015.

 In the House in the 85th Legislature, the Texas Sovereignty Act was known as HB 2338.
 In the Texas Senate, the companion bill was known as SB 2015.
 The bill gained 5 joint authors and 8 co-authors.
-It passed out of committee in the House and died in Calendars.
+A substitute passed out of committee in the House and died in Calendars.
 The language that passed out of committee in 2017 is the starting point for what was filed in 2019.

 Summary of Texas Sovereignty Act

 Provide streamlined approach for the Texas legislature to formally declare that specific acts of the federal government are unconstitutional.
 Creates a standing legislative committee to review federal actions for constitutionality.
 The full legislature votes on declared unconstitutional acts and the governor reviews.
 Federal actions subject to Texas review are legislation, regulations, executive orders, federal judicial orders or decisions, and treaty enforcement.